sqlxpert/stay-stopped-aws-rds-aurora/README.md

 > Waiting within the Lambda function might seem wasteful, but 15 minutes costs less than 2¢ &mdash; negligible for a function triggered once per database per week.
-Even though Lambda's maximum timeout is too short for this application, I appreciate the author's instinct for minimal infrastructure.
+Though Lambda's maximum timeout is too short for this application, I appreciate the author's instinct for minimal infrastructure.

 ### Step Function Alternative